crimsonsunset/cursor_remote/.ai/stories/epic1-us1.7-server-error-handling-script.md

 ## Tasks

 {
-1. - [ ] Review existing AppleScript execution logic in the Node.js server.
+1. - [x] Review existing AppleScript execution logic in the Node.js server.
-2. - [ ] Identify potential error sources during AppleScript interaction (e.g., `child_process` errors, script errors, timeouts).
+2. - [x] Identify potential error sources during AppleScript interaction (e.g., `child_process` errors, script errors, timeouts).
-3. - [ ] Implement comprehensive try-catch blocks or promise rejection handling around AppleScript calls.
+3. - [x] Implement comprehensive try-catch blocks or promise rejection handling around AppleScript calls.
-4. - [ ] When an error is caught:
+4. - [x] When an error is caught:
-   1. - [ ] Format a descriptive error message.
+   1. - [x] Format a descriptive error message.
-   2. - [ ] Store this message in `results.error_message` (as per US1.5 logic for errors).
+   2. - [x] Store this message in `results.error_message` (as per US1.5 logic for errors).
+(Note: For direct AppleScript execution failures, this step is bypassed; error is directly logged to `commands.last_error`.
+For errors reported by AI *after* successful script execution, AI writes to `results.error_message`.
-   3. - [ ] Set `results.is_error` to TRUE.
+   3. - [x] Set `results.is_error` to TRUE.
+(Note: Same as above.
+AI sets this for its errors.
+For direct AppleScript failures, no `results` entry is created.
-   4. - [ ] Store the same (or a summarized) error message in `commands.last_error` (as per US1.6 logic for errors).
+   4. - [x] Store the same (or a summarized) error message in `commands.last_error` (as per US1.6 logic for errors).
-   5. - [ ] Update `commands.status` to 'error'.
+   5. - [x] Update `commands.status` to 'error'.
-5. - [ ] Ensure that even if AppleScript execution fails, the server doesn't crash and proceeds to record the error state in Supabase.
+5. - [x] Ensure that even if AppleScript execution fails, the server doesn't crash and proceeds to record the error state in Supabase (in the `commands` table).
-6. - [ ] Add specific logging for AppleScript execution errors.
+6. - [x] Add specific logging for AppleScript execution errors.
 }

 ## Constraints